-Pat Hume has died
+Pat Hume, widow of John Hume, has died

 Mrs Hume ran operations on the ground, manning Mr Hume's Foyle constituency office dealing with community issues, housing and poverty in Derry.

+Her death comes just over a year after the death of her husband last August.

-A foundation honouring the peace and John and Pat Hume's reconciliation work launched in November last year.
+A foundation honouring John and Pat Hume's peace and reconciliation work was launched in November last year.

 In a statement, Foyle MP Colum Eastwood said: "Pat's compassion, fortitude and strength of character was a driving force behind the peace process".

-The SDLP leader paid tribute to the leadership she has shown in Derry throughout her life.
+The current SDLP leader paid tribute to the leadership Mrs Hume gave the people of Derry throughout her life.

 "Without Pat Hume, there would have been no peace process in Ireland, that's the simple truth," he said.